 Who doesn't love a good chocolate cake?
-With this triple chocolate ganache cake recipe, you really can't go wrong.
+With this moist chocolate ganache cake recipe, you really can't go wrong.
 That said, you don’t have to settle for the same old thing every time.
 Here are some easy ways to put a twist on this classic recipe and make it even more delicious.

 Incorporate one (or more) of these ingredients into the cake batter for a variation in flavor and texture:

 Make your chocolate cake more interesting by using a variety of fillings: